nickcernis/neovim-config/README.md

 ### Terminal

-I use iTerm panes or tabs instead of Neovim's terminal emulation.
+I use Kitty panes or tabs instead of Neovim's terminal emulation.
 Long-running terminal processes in Neovim itself reduce editor performance for me.
 (If I open a [toggleterm](https://github.com/akinsho/toggleterm.nvim), then run `yes` and toggle the terminal closed, Neovim movements and edits lag for me in both iTerm and Kitty.)

 ### Git